Man died after swallowing piece of plastic cup while at care unit

 On Tuesday, an inquest into Mr Briant's death, held at Norfolk Coroner's Court, heard how he had been admitted to Cawston Park on November 6 2017.

-Giving evidence Nqobile Ncube, the director of nursing at Cawston Park, said that when he was first admitted Mr Briant would sometimes be aggressive: behaviour that led him to require supervision by two members of staff day and night.
+Giving evidence Nqobile Ncube, the director of nursing at Cawston Park at the time of the incident, said that when he was first admitted Mr Briant would sometimes be aggressive: behaviour that led him to require supervision by two members of staff day and night.

 He added that over the course of his admission as his behaviour improved this level of supervision was reduced.